ds2643/mutpy/README.md

 Limitations:
 ------
 Python's dynamic typing system provides a challenge to the goal of randomly transforming source.
-Whereas a statically typed language like Haskell, through the provision of type signatures, provides the necessary information to make unsupervised mutation of arbitrary nodes of a program's abstract syntax tree, mutation of programs in a dynamically typed language might be limited to a small subset of the language.
+Whereas a statically typed language like Haskell, through the provision of type signatures, provides the necessary information to make unsupervised mutation of arbitrary nodes of a program's abstract syntax tree, mutation of programs in a dynamically typed language may be limited to a small subset of the language.
 This limitation introduces bias to mutpy's approach.
-This tool doesn't simulate a randomly selected subset of all possible mutations, but rather a randomly selected subset of some mutations.
+This tool doesn't simulate a randomly selected subset of all possible mutations, but rather a randomly selected subset of some mutations. **mutpy changes only constants in source**.

 Suggestions on type-checking arbitrary Python forms are welcome.